 The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Panasonic Lumix DMC-GX85 (labelled Panasonic GX80 in some countries) are two digital cameras that were revealed to the public, respectively, in September 2016 and April 2016.
 The LX10 is a fixed lens compact, while the GX85 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (LX10) and a Four Thirds sensor.
 The LX10 has a resolution of 20 megapixel, whereas the GX85 provides 15.8 MP.

 An illustration of the physical size and weight of the Panasonic LX10 and the Panasonic GX85 is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX10 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is considerably larger (36 percent) than the Panasonic LX10.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX85 is notably larger (36 percent) than the Panasonic LX10.
 In this context, it is worth noting that neither the LX10 nor the GX85 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX10 has a lens build in, whereas the GX85 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the GX85 and their specifications in the Micro Four Thirds Lens Catalog.